jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/2.00/README.md

 `v20source` folder, completely unrelated to MS-DOS--and also completely useless, since the main executable, `WS.COM`, was not included.

 Finally, it isn't entirely correct to describe these files as the source code for "MS-DOS 2.0".
-It's actually a much later snapshot of source code, used to build MS-DOS 2.11, so at best, the collection should be referred to as "MS-DOS 2.x".
+Most of the files are actually from a much later snapshot of source code, used to build MS-DOS 2.11, so at best, the collection should be referred to as "MS-DOS 2.x".

-**UPDATE**: On September 28, 2018, Microsoft
+**2018 UPDATE**: On September 28, 2018, Microsoft
 [re-released](https://blogs.msdn.microsoft.com/commandline/2018/09/28/re-open-sourcing-ms-dos-1-25-and-2-0/)
 the MS-DOS 1.x and 2.x source files on [GitHub](https://github.com/microsoft/ms-dos).
 The files are identical to the original CHM release, so no effort was made to improve the previous release, remove irrelevant files, organize them by